-A number of published studies have compared these parameters of painrelief and healing for LIS versus topical glyceryl trinitrate.
+A number of published studies have compared these parameters of pain relief and healing for LIS versus topical glyceryl trinitrate.
 Evans J et al16 reported 60.6% healing rate at eight weeks with glyceryl trinitrate as compared with 97% with lateral internal sphincterotomy.
-Libertiny G et al 17 found 98% healing rate of anal fissures with lateral internal sphincterotomy as compared to only 56% healing rate with glyceryl trinitrate.
+Libertiny G et al17 found 98% healing rate of anal fissures with glyceryl trinitrate.
 Both AD and LIS lead to reduction of resting anal pressure.
 Both the techniques have been found to result is quick pain relief and high ulcer healing rate.
 Watt et al reported satisfactory early relief of symptoms in 95% of patients with AD.71 Hoffmann reported that about 93% patients were quite free of pain in 1 week of LIS.
 Littlejohn reported 99% initial healing with tailored LIS18.

-Anal dilatation is a method that has been used for a long time in fissure treatment and it is advantageous as it is easily applied, doesnot require much equipment, and allows patients to be discharged from the hospital one day later 19,20
+Anal dilatation is a method that has been used for a long time in fissure treatment and it is advantageous as it is easily applied, does not require much equipment, and allows patients to be discharged from the hospital one day later^{19,20}.

 However, relapse and the anal incontinence ratio after manual anal dilatation have always been controversial.
 In literature, healing rate of this method is reported as 83-89%, but recurrence (17%), sphincter damage (50%), and anal incontinence (12.5%) values are represented as serious disadvantages.21The shortcomings can be due to uncontrolled approaches in the application of anal dilatation, and it has been stressed that the application should be standardized22.
-In the meta-analysis report. in controlled anal dilatation, acceptable results were obtained, but prospective randomized studies were required.
+In the meta-analysis report, in controlled anal dilatation, acceptable results were obtained, but prospective randomized studies were required.

-Currently, LIS is a common surgical method which is utilized for thetreatment of chronic anal fissure.24 In the studies of Arroyo et al. after LIS, minor incontinence was found in 5% of patients, healing occurred in 93-100% of patients, recurrence occurred in 0-25% of patients, and incontinence occurred in 0-38% of patients25.
-In recent studies, regarding to healing and recurrence, LIS has been found better than Lord's method26 nitroglycerine and glyceryl trinitrate; nifedipine has been shown an alternative to LIS.
+Currently, LIS is a common surgical method which is utilized for the treatment of chronic anal fissure24.
+In the studies of Arroyo et al. after LIS, minor incontinence was found in 5% of patients, healing occurred in 93-100% of patients, recurrence occurred in 0-25% of patients, and incontinence occurred in 0-38% of patients.25 In recent studies, regarding to healing and recurrence, LIS has been found better than Lord's method26 nitroglycerine and glyceryl trinitrate; nifedipine has been shown an alternative to LIS.